RenatoMaynard/Routing-Problems-using-Google-Maps/README.md

 2. Run the Code
 3. The script will:
    1. Call the Distance Matrix API to build your distance matrix.
-   2. Solve the TSP using Gurobi
+   2. Solve the TSP/VRP using Gurobi
    3. Call the Directions API for each leg of the optimal route.
    4. Create a Folium map with markers and real driving polylines.
-   5. Save the map to tsp_route.html.
+   5. Save the map to tsp_route.html/vrp_route.html.
-4. **Open** tsp_route.html to see the route
+4. **Open** tsp_route.html/vrp_route.html to see the route

 ## Real-Time Considerations
 Google’s Distance Matrix API can handle real-time traffic if you specify additional parameters: